jakubtomsu/dungeon-of-quake/README.md

 > use `odin build dqmake.odin -out:build/dqmake.exe` for releases

-# how to build
-- get the [Odin compiler](https://github.com/odin-lang/Odin) (builds are usually tested on the last official [release](https://github.com/odin-lang/Odin/releases))
-- add Odin to `$PATH` enviroment variable
-- (in cmd) use `build.bat` to build the game, or alternatively `build.bat run` to build and run the game

 # TODO
-- fix: physics is weird on high frame rates
 - better collision resolution!
 - 3D audio
 - simple profiler, maybe with [chrome://tracing](chrome://tracing)
 - particles
-- eventually render to G-buffer, for SSAO and blood rendering